 Laundry Room facilities are available and are to be kept clean at all times.
 Avoid leaving soiled clothes in your room.
 Washing facilities exist for the convenience of residence hall students only.
 Do not abuse the equipment.
 If washers or dryers do not work properly, contact the Director of Residence Life/Resident Supervisor.
 All residents are expected to cooperate in helping keep these facilities clean.
 Cost is \$1 to wash, \$1 to dry.

 Change

 Change for the laundry facilities may be obtained from the cashier's window Monday through Friday from 8 a.m.-4:30 p.m.
-At other times, change may be obtained from the residence hall supervisor ON DUTY.

 Mail Service